Lupus (Systemic Lupus Erythematosus)

 If you have not been diagnosed with lupus and you have symptoms such as joint pain, fatigue, or skin rashes, see your doctor or tell your doctor about your concerns at your next medical appointment.

 To evaluate initial symptoms and treat mild lupus, you can talk with:

 For long-term management of complicated lupus, talk with:

 For more complicated cases of lupus, a rheumatologist is usually the primary doctor.
 Other specialists are consulted as needed.

-- For mental health problems such as depression, anxiety, psychosis, or other behavioural changes, see your family doctor.
-You may be referred to an internist or a psychiatrist.
+- For mental health problems such as depression, anxiety, psychosis, or other behavioural changes, see your family medical doctor or internist, or a psychiatrist.